Skip to main content

 2. It considers a range of different kinds of texts comparatively, including: plays, performances, novels and audiobooks; oral histories and personal testimonies; political speeches and debate; government and academic reports; social media campaigns and podcasts.

-3. It requires students to undertake field research, to participate in weekly research activities and to maintain an independent critical/creative writing practice based upon creative, performance and sensory ethnographic methodologies.
+3. It requires students to participate in weekly research activities and to maintain an independent critical/creative writing practice.

 Outline Of Syllabus